HIV / STI Testing

 - Recommended if you are sexually active and having unusual symptoms, or if you are unsure of which test you need.

-Student Health Services places a high value on confidentiality.
-Any testing done through SHS is confidential, meaning that your test results are released only to you and cannot be released to an outside party (including parents, partners) without your written consent.
+Watkins Health Services places a high value on confidentiality.
+Any testing done through WHS is confidential, meaning that your test results are released only to you and cannot be released to an outside party (including parents, partners) without your written consent.

 The cost for each HIV and STI test varies.
-Contact the SHS business office at (785) 864-9520 for current pricing.
+Contact the Business and Insurance Office at 785-864-9520 for current pricing.

-Students have the option of either paying at the time of service or SHS can send you the bill.
-If you have health insurance, SHS can submit charges to your insurance company.
+Students have the option to pay at the time of service, be billed, or have WHS submit the charges to your insurance company.
+Provide your current insurance information to the Business and Insurance Office so the bill can go directly to the insurance company.
 Any portion not covered by your insurance company is your responsibility.

-You can opt for SHS to bill you directly at your university address, or pay at the time of service.
-This avoids using your private insurance altogether.
+To avoid using your private insurance, you may opt for WHS to bill you directly at your university address or pay at the time of service.